T. J. Oshie: Washington Capitals and retirement (2015–2025)

 On July 2, 2015, Oshie was traded by the Blues to the Washington Capitals in exchange for Troy Brouwer, Pheonix Copley and a third-round draft pick in 2016.
-Oshie wore number 77 for the Capitals, as his previous number 74 is currently worn by Capitals defenseman John Carlson.
+Oshie wore number 77 for the Capitals, as his previous number 74 was then worn by Capitals defenseman John Carlson.
 Oshie had a successful first season with the Capitals, often finding himself playing on the Capitals' top line with Alexander Ovechkin and Nicklas Bäckström.
 Oshie finished the 2015–16 season with a career high 26 goals along with 25 assists for 51 points in 80 games, helping the team win their second Presidents' Trophy.
-During Game 1 of the Capitals' second round series in the 2016 playoffs against the Pittsburgh Penguins, Oshie scored a hat trick, the third goal of which came in overtime, giving the Capitals a 4–3 win.
+During game one of the Capitals' second round series in the 2016 playoffs against the Pittsburgh Penguins, Oshie scored a hat trick, the third goal of which came in overtime, giving the Capitals a 4–3 win.
 Despite this, the Capitals would lose the series in six games.

 In the 2016–17 season, Oshie would further extend his career-high in goals to 33 along with 23 assists for 56 points in 68 games en route to a second consecutive President's Trophy and third altogether for the Capitals but also another second-round playoff loss to the Penguins.